roaring twenties

 Hello, hello :))

-I’ve decided that, kind of, I will be giving up my lists.
+I’ve decided that (kind of) I will be giving up my lists.
 I refuse to sit around and worry about the fact that I haven’t been in a real relationship yet or that I still haven’t settled on a viable career path to work towards once I graduate, and I refuse to accept that I will work towards “normal”.
-Indeed, I am average; I’m not talented at much.
-It’s a strange opinion to have of yourself, but it’s one I was settled with.
-I live in a big city, surrounded by young people full of big dreams and goals, and maybe they are more talented than me.
-But I can’t control that; all I can control is how hard I work and how focused I am on what I want, not the fact that I’m competing for it.
-I’ve come to realise that the acceptance of one’s ordinality is not good enough.
-It’s not good enough to be normal.
 Because what is normal anyway?
-I don’t mean to become all philosophical, but let’s face it, “normal” for most may be to finish mandatory education, maybe attend and graduate university, find a career, hopefully a well-paying one, find a partner, get married, have a little litter and buy a house big enough for all of you, and then start living.
+I don’t mean to become all philosophical, but let’s face it, “normal” for some may be to finish mandatory education, maybe attend and graduate university, find a career, hopefully a well-paying one, find a partner, get married, have a little litter and buy a house big enough for all of you.
 But who honestly knows someone whose life has been that simple and organised, and in a way, perfect?
 Because it’s not normal, it’s one person’s version of normal.
 And maybe it’s not mine.
 Deep down, I really, really, really hope that doesn’t become my normal.
-Because maybe my goal in life shouldn’t be to be normal, but not bored.
+Because my goal in life shouldn’t be to be normal, it should be to not be bored.
+Indeed, maybe I am average, maybe I’m not talented at much.
+It’s a very strange and slightly concerning opinion to have of yourself, but hear me out.
+I live in a big city, surrounded by young people full of big dreams and goals, and maybe they are more talented than me.
+But I can’t control that; all I can control is how hard I work and how focused I am on what I want, not the fact that I’m competing for it.
+Because I deserve to dream big and say yes to anything and everything I want if I have the opportunity.
+I’ve come to realise that the acceptance of one’s ordinality is not good enough.
+It’s not good enough to be normal.

 Kisses & wish me luck in not overthinking,